 It is never a pleasant experience to be arrest, but being arrest during a COVID-19 pandemic comes with added risks to your health.
 After you are booked, you will have to wait behind bars for a bail hearing.
 These hearings are delayed at the moment due to the virus as judges and lawyers adjust to the new videoconferencing system.
 This means you could spend days or weeks in an unclean, overcrowded jail waiting for a bail hearing.

 As soon as you are arrested, or as soon as you learn an arrest warrant has been issued against you, you or a loved one should contact an experienced West Jordan criminal defense attorney like those at Overson & Bugden.
 We can work to get you in front of a judge as soon as possible.
 We can also work to convince the judge that you should be released on minimal to no bail so that you can get back home as soon as possible.
 If the prosecutor is open to it, we will also continue to negotiate an amenable solution to your case.

 If You Might Have Warrants Out Against You, Call Our Utah Criminal Defense Lawyers Today

 No one wants to live with the constant threat of being arrested and taken into custody over their head, especially during the current public health crisis of COVID-19.
-At Overson Law, PLLC, our experienced criminal defense attorneys can work to get your warrant quashed without you facing adverse consequences such as spending time behind bars.
+At Overson & Bugden, our experienced West Jordan criminal defense attorneys can work to get your warrant quashed without you facing adverse consequences such as spending time behind bars.
 If you have been arrested, we will fight to get you before a judge as soon as possible and to convince the judge to release you while the underlying matter is resolved.
 Call us today at (801) 758-2287 for a free consultation.